canonical/kyuubi-k8s-operator/docs/how-to/h-manage-password.md

 ```

 The above outputs a secret URI, which you need for configuring `system-users` configuration parameter.

-Admin user that was not included in the secret will use an automatically created password.
+Without a valid secret granted to the application, the admin user uses an automatically created password.

 To grant the secret to the `kyuubi-k8s` charm: